rogerdahl/floating-pointer/README.md

 <img align="right" width="40%" src="./assets/screenshot.png">

-Control the mouse pointer on a Linux desktop using the touch screen on any phone or tablet.
+Use your phone or tablet as a fast and accurate virtual mouse for your desktop PC.
+Should work on most recent Linux, Windows and Mac machines.

-Runs directly in the browser, so there's no app to install on the phone or tablet.
+Runs directly in the browser, so there's no app to install on your device.

+Free and open source.
+Connects your device directly to your PC over your local network.
+There are no other services involved.
+Internet connection not required.

 ## Usage

-1. Run `remote-mouse` on your Linux desktop machine
+1. Start `remote-mouse` on your desktop machine, and note the local link it displays.
-2. Browse to `http://<your machine>:7780` from your phone or tablet
+2. Open the browser on your device and type in the link.
 3. Enjoy!

+#### Pointer

+- The mouse pointer moves according to a simple model that simulates inertia and friction.
+It provides quick movement over large areas, and accurate movement within small areas.

+  Swipe and _release_ in the `Touch` area to quickly send the mouse pointer flying towards an area. _hold_ to catch the pointer and bring it under direct control, then _drag_ to move it to the desired location.

+  Tapping anywhere in the `Touch` area performs a left mouse button click, so moving the pointer is often followed by a _release_ and _tap_ at the location one is already touching.
+Then, still from the same location, the pointer can be sent towards the next location with a new swipe.

-### Buttons
+#### Buttons

 - Click the left-, middle- and right mouse buttons by tapping in the `Left`, `Middle` and `Right` areas.

 - The left mouse button can also be clicked by tapping in the `Touch` area.

 - Keep a mouse button pressed by touching the button area until it lights up.
-Release in the same way.

-- Tap a pressed button to release it.
-Tap again to click.
+Tap anywhere to release the button.

 - Double-tap a button to double-click it.

-### Pointer

-- Swipe and _release_ in the `Touch` area to quickly move the mouse pointer to the approximate right area.
-Then swipe and _hold_ to fine tune the pointer location.

-- Tapping anywhere in the `Touch` area performs a left button click.

-- Simple inertia and friction is simulated for the mouse pointer movements.
-The friction can be adjusted to cause the pointer to drift further or come to a stop sooner.

-### Mouse wheel scrolling
+#### Mouse wheel scrolling

-- To scroll, drag up or down in the`Scroll` area, then hold.
-Remember to hover the mouse pointer over the are to scroll.
+- _Drag_ up or down in the `Scroll` area to start scrolling.
+Increase the speed by dragging away from the starting point.
+Then _hold_ to keep scrolling.
+(You may have to hover the mouse pointer over the are to scroll first).

 - Notice that movement is only required when you want to change the speed or direction.
 This is different from most mice and touchpads, which require some sort of continuous movement in order to keep scrolling.

- - The sensitivity of the `Scroll` area can be configured independently from the `Touch` area.

-### Browser smooth scrolling
+#### Browser smooth scrolling

 - Mouse wheel scrolling moves in small jumps, which is not ideal for those hours of doomscrolling bliss, so this app has a mode that triggers smooth scrolling in the browser.